studiowebux/petitedb/README.md

 ## About

-Simple JSON database in-memory and persist data into a JSON file.
-Implement basics operations such as, `create`, `upsert`, `update`, `delete`, `read`, `find`.

 * Manage data in memory
-* Store and load data securely to/from JSON files
+* Store and load data securely to/from a JSON file
 * Core operations:
-	+ Create, update, Upsert, delete records
+	+ Create, update, upsert, delete records
 	+ Read and find specific records
 * Ideal for test and offline applications